-Check the website roundthebayrelayandultra.com for the latest race day info.
+Check the website www.roundthebayrelayandultra.com for the latest race day info.

 Make sure the race director has an emergency contact name and phone number prior to starting the race.
-Use high visible, reflective gear running and you must illuminate yourself during if you have a pre-dawn start.
+Use high visible, reflective gear running and you must illuminate yourself as most runners start pre-dawn.

 Last year, we had a large group leave at 5:00 AM.
 You will need to leave soon enough to finish the race by 12:45 as we have to leave the Elks facility by 1:30.
 The finish line will be removed at 12:45.

 If you drop out of the race, you must call or text the race director (850-830-6179) immediately.

 The race will be run on the inside of the racecourse.
 You will use sidewalks and bike lanes.
 No roads are closed so safety is paramount.
 No bicycles may be used to pace.
 You will cross oncoming traffic only three times; south of the airport (Crestview ramp) and twice on Perry Ave.